In This Section

 The canes selected should originate from the trunk or as close to it as possible.
 They should be of normal vigour and about pencil size, avoiding weak growth or very heavy bull canes.

-In the Niagara Peninsula several systems of training are followed, such as Pendelbogen, Umbrella Kniffen, Scott-Henry, four- and six-cane Kniffen.
+In the Niagara Peninsula several systems of training are followed, such as Pendelbogen, Umbrella Kniffen, four- and six-cane Kniffen.
 Kniffen and Pendelbogen are the most common.
 The main advantage of following a particular system is that the work, particularly pruning and tying, is simplified and standardized.

 Time of Pruning